AdelliRahulReddy/github_wallpaper/README.md

 GitWall is a free Flutter app that turns GitHub activity into a lock-screen-first wallpaper, a compact developer dashboard, shareable recap cards, and a background refresh workflow.

 Current product rule: all user-facing features are free.
-There is no active paywall, membership gate, or subscription flow in the app.
+There is no active paywall, membership gate, or subscription flow in the app

 ## What The App Does